 The SOP for Personal Finance: Why I Treated My Budget Like a Pharma Quality System

 I spend my professional life managing Veeva Quality Vaults, writing SOPs, and validating systems for Big Pharma.
 When I looked at traditional budgeting apps like YNAB or Mint, I saw systems that would never pass a professional audit.
+The specific timing problems that come with budgeting on a biweekly pharma paycheck are a big part of why.

 The Problem with "Monthly Averages"